-What does AI-supported learning even mean?
+What does AI-assisted learning even mean?

-Three characteristics are typically involved:
+Three characteristics are typical here:

 ✅ Analysis of answers in free-text fields

-✅ Feedback to learners for improving answers
+✅ Suggestions to learners for improving their answers

 ✅ Step-by-step explanations for questions and exercises